 This assurance of learning (AoL) report consists of five sections.
 These are briefly described below.
 Note that more detailed results are available for download from the online reporting tool associated with Comp-XM.

 Section 1: Crosswalk between Specified CSU-EB Learning Goals and Comp-XM Measures

 This section shows how each learning goal and objective is operationalized in Comp-XM.
-Separate crosswalks are shown for the MBA program and the Undergraduate program.

 Section 2: Cumulative Aggregate-level AoL Results